-Admission Test Score: To be reported for FIRST-TIME FRESHMEN or TRANSFER students required to meet final Freshman admission criteria (see Appendix G, #7).
+Admission Test Score: To be reported for FIRST-TIME STUDENTS.
 This should be the highest composite or total score (four characters) achieved by the student on the standardized test used to determine admission.
-(Note: TOEFL scores would be submitted for all foreign students and non-resident aliens.)
+(Note: In the absence of ACT or SAT, TOEFL (or IELTS or MTELP) scores would be submitted for all foreign students and non-resident aliens, regardless of age.)
 Numeric scores must be right justified and left-filled with zeroes.
-For example, an ACT score of 27 would be coded as 0027; an SAT total score of 1800 would be coded as 1800; or a TOEFL score of 550 would be coded as 0550.
-The International English Language Testing System (IELTS) score of 7.5 would be coded as 0075.
-An IELTS score of 0.9 would be coded as 0009.

-NOTE: If this field contains a zero (0) score and an Admission Test Type was indicated, both the Test Type and Test Score will be blanked out.
+For example, an ACT score of 27 would be coded as 0027; an SAT total score of 1600 would be coded as 1600; or a TOEFL score of 550 would be coded as 0550.
+An IELTS score of 7.5 would be coded as 0075.
+For students age 25 and above, only use Admission Test Type "Z" when there is no other Admission Test Score (in which the Admission Test Score is blank).
+If a student has an Admission Test and a Test Score, including international students from non-English-speaking countries, report the Admission Test Type and Test Score, regardless of age.
+Admission Test Score may be blank if the student was admitted based on the Core GPA (Admission Test Type "G").

-Admission Test Type: To be reported for FIRST-TIME FRESHMEN or TRANSFER students required to meet final Freshman admission criteria (see Appendix G, #7).
+Admission Test Type: To be reported for FIRST-TIME STUDENTS.
 This is the type of standardized test taken by the student used to determine admission.
+(May be blank for 2-year schools, if the information is not available.)
 Use the following codes:

+Test Type Code Score Range ACT Α 1 - 36 International English Language Testing System (IELTS) E 0 - 95 Michigan Test of English Language Proficiency (MTELP) F 0 - 100

-American College Test (ACT) Α International English Language Testing System (IELTS) Ε Scholastic Aptitude Test (SAT) S Test of English as a Foreign Language (TOEFL - Paper) Т Test of English as a Foreign Language (TOEFL - Computer) Χ Test for English as a Foreign Language (TOEFL - Internet) ı Adults whose age is 25 or above Ζ the birth year as the last four characters, i.e., if the student was born in 1981, code 1981 in positions 69-72.
+SAT (2016) R 400 - 1600 SAT (Pre-March 2016) S 1 - 1600 Test of English as a Foreign Language (TOEFL - Paper) Т 1 - 677 Test of English as a Foreign Language (TOEFL - Computer) Χ 1 - 300 Test of English as a Foreign Language (TOEFL - Internet) ı 1 - 120 Admit By Core GPA (no admission test) G blank Adults with no admission test, age 25 or above Z blank